Sebastianhju/Runeterra-5e/2.0/Legendary.md

 **Charges**: This item has 4 charges and regains all charges when you finish a long rest.

 **Pole Swing**: Once a turn when you take the attack action, you can spend two charges to replace one attacks with a heavy swing around you.
-All creatures within your reach must succeed a dexterity saving throw (DC: 11 + twice your proficiency bonus) or take 3d10 slashing damage.
+All creatures within your reach must succeed a dexterity saving throw, DC equals to 11 + twice your proficiency bonus, or take 3d10 slashing damage, halved on a save.

 **Bitter Cold**: Whenever you deal physical damage, the target takes full damage if they are resistant or immune and they are frostbitten until the end of their turn.